Kiri-Innovation/3dgs-render-blender-addon/README.md

 The addon works with 3DGS .PLY files.
 You will get errors an loss of functionality with non-3DGS .PLY files.
 The Mesh-2-3DGS features work on Windows only and require a specific file/folder structure.

-DO NOT try to build the addon from the individual files or repo-.ZIP.
+**DO NOT try to download the addon from 'Code...Download ZIP' button.**
 Some files were too large to upload and so some files are missing.
 This will cause errors regarding a missing .Blend file.
+**Download from the 'Releases' section.**

 <img width="1010" height="836" alt="image" src="https://github.com/user-attachments/assets/3fbf19ec-7084-4641-bd7e-0add2ff89b81" />